 There have been no changes in ownership or corporate structure.
 The name change is a strategic decision to strengthen Broward Health’s position as a regional and national leader in healthcare.

-When will the name changes take place?
+When did the name changes take place?

 Will everything change to the new name and logo?